-Osseous surgery is a procedure used to smooth and reshape the affected bone and create a shallow pocket that makes it more difficult for more aggressive bacteria to survive.
-The surgery includes a thorough cleaning of the root surface and smoothing the surface of uneven bone caused by the periodontitis.
-The goal of the surgery is to eliminate the existing bacteria and infection and stop the decaying process and prevent further damage caused by the progression of periodontal disease.
-This in turn will help you maintain a healthy mouth, healthy body and healthy smile!
+Osseous surgery is a procedure used to smooth and reshape the affected bone, and create a shallow pocket that makes it more difficult for more aggressive bacteria to survive.
+This surgery includes a thorough cleaning of the root surface and smoothing the surface of uneven bone caused by periodontitis.
+The goal of the surgery is to eliminate the existing bacteria and infection, and to stop the decaying process and prevent further damage caused by the progression of periodontal disease.
+This, in turn, will help you maintain a healthy mouth, healthy body, and healthy smile.